windsorio/browse/packages/docs/generatedReadme.md

 - #### Additional Notes
   > TODO: Implement additional notes
 - ### if:
-  - #### Description
-    If 'condition' is truthy, evaluate the 'then' RuleSet, else evaluate the 'else' rule set
+  - If 'condition' is truthy, evaluate the 'then' RuleSet, else evaluate the 'else' rule set
   - #### Parameters:
     - **condition** ( _Array<any>_ ) The values to print
     - **then** ( _"then"_ ) The string constant then